Avocado Oil vs Olive Oil: Which is Better? A Comparison

 I wanted to get the opinion of real people like you by conducting some original research.
 Therefore, I reached out to some clients, members of food groups and readers.
-I asked, what tastes better, avocado oil or olive oil?
+I asked, which cooking oil tastes better?

 - 50% said they preferred the taste of olive oil.

 - 41% said they preferred the taste of avocado oil.

 To conduct more original research, I setup a blind taste test at home.
 I tasted one teaspoon of each one and chose the olive oil as better tasting.